<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://artworking.co.uk/clients/bath_radiology/?p=1431</guid>

 <description><![CDATA[Uterine fibroids are a common condition and may cause symptoms such as heavy menstrual bleeding, pelvic pain or bowel and bladder problems.
-Various treatment options exist such as intra-uterine coil placement, myomectomy (surgical removal of part of the womb) or &#8230; <a href="http://bathradiology.co.uk/2011/11/fibroid-embolisation/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>
+Various treatment options exist such as intra-uterine coil placement, myomectomy (surgical removal of part of the womb) or &#8230; <a href="https://bathradiology.co.uk/2011/11/fibroid-embolisation/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

 <slash:comments>0</slash:comments>